sneilan/stock-exchange/README.md

 'r' is 'recieved'
 'u' is 'updated'
 'f' is 'filled'
-2. Bytes 1-8 (inclusive): Unsigned long long - trade id
+2. Bytes 1-8 (inclusive 8 bytes): Unsigned long long - trade id
-3. Bytes 9-12 (inclusive): Unsigned integer - quantity
+3. Bytes 9-12 (inclusive 4 bytes): Unsigned integer - quantity
-4. Bytes 13-16 (inclusive): Unsigned integer - filled quantity
+4. Bytes 13-16 (inclusive 4 bytes): Unsigned integer - filled quantity
-5. Bytes 17-20 (inclusive): Unsigned integer - client id
+5. Bytes 17-20 (inclusive 4 bytes): Unsigned integer - client id
 Client id is not important but will tell you what integer 0-30 your "user id" is.

 You will always get a recieved notification.
 The other two notifications to a trade are either updated